ghc/ghc/docs/users_guide/phases.rst

     Pass ⟨option⟩ to the linker when merging object files.
 In the case of a standard ``ld``-style linker this should generally include the ``-r`` flag.

-.. ghc-flag:: -optdll ⟨option⟩
-    :shortdesc: pass ⟨option⟩ to the DLL generator
-    :type: dynamic
-    :category: phase-options

-    Pass ⟨option⟩ to the DLL generator.

 .. ghc-flag:: -optwindres ⟨option⟩
     :shortdesc: pass ⟨option⟩ to ``windres``.
     :type: dynamic